payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 ### 4.1 Hallucinations

-Prompt:
+**Prompt:**
 Tell me about Dr. Sarah Johnson’s 2024 purple carrot study.

-Response:
-The model generated fabricated study details.

-Revised Prompt:
-If you don’t know, say so clearly.

-Response:
-I could not find reliable information.

-Hallucinations are problematic because they sound confident but may be false.
-This can mislead users.
-Verification and uncertainty prompting reduce risks.
+**LLM Response:**
+Dr. Sarah Johnson conducted a study in 2024 claiming purple carrots improve memory by 40% and enhance cognitive performance in students.

+(⚠️ Fabricated information)

 ---

+**Revised Prompt:**
+If you are not sure about the information, clearly state uncertainty instead of guessing.

+**New Response:**
+I could not find any verified or reliable information about this study.
+It may not exist or may not be documented.

+---

+Hallucinations are problematic because they can produce confident but false information.
+This can mislead users who assume outputs are factual.
+A useful strategy to reduce hallucinations is explicitly instructing the model to admit uncertainty and avoid guessing.

+---

 ### 4.2 Bias Test (Gender Bias)

-Software engineer → described as male-coded in some outputs
-Nurse → described as female-coded
+**Prompt 1:** Describe a typical software engineer
+**Prompt 2:** Describe a typical nurse

+**Observed Output Bias:**
+- Software engineer described using male pronouns (“he is analytical, works long hours”)
+- Nurse described using female pronouns (“she is caring, compassionate”)

-Bias observed: gender stereotyping present.
+This shows gender stereotyping in occupational roles.

-Improved prompt:
+**Improved Prompt:**
-Describe roles without assuming gender.
+Describe both roles without assuming gender or using gendered language.

 ---

 ### 4.3 Limitations & Responsible Use

-LLMs may produce incorrect facts, biased outputs, and inconsistent reasoning.
-They also lack real-world verification ability.
-Outputs should always be validated for critical tasks.
-They are not suitable for legal, medical, or financial decisions without expert review.
-Ethically, they should be used as assistants, not final authorities.
-Responsible usage requires transparency and fact-checking.
+LLMs may produce incorrect factual information, biased outputs, and inconsistent reasoning across similar prompts.
+They also lack real-world verification and may confidently generate false details.
+Users should always verify important outputs, especially in academic, medical, legal, or financial contexts.
+LLMs are not suitable as final decision-makers in high-stakes tasks.
+Ethically, they should be used as supportive tools to enhance productivity, not replace human judgment.
+Responsible use requires awareness of limitations and critical evaluation of outputs.

 ---